 Okay, so now that you know how fitness apps and step counters work and collect data, we can get down to the actual testing.
 As mentioned at the beginning, we will be using two scenarios:

-- First scenario: Can a fitness app be fooled into thinking someone is walking or jogging, when in reality they are cycling?
+- Scenario 1 (field test): Can a fitness app be fooled into thinking someone is walking or jogging, when in reality they are cycling?

-- Second scenario: Can we trick the fitness app into thinking that someone is walking by using various equipment inside our laboratory to simulate a 10-minute walk outside our office?
+- Scenario 2 (lab test): Can we trick the fitness app into thinking that someone is walking by using various equipment inside our laboratory to simulate a 10-minute walk outside our office?

 Let’s see how we tested both scenarios.